nushell/nushell.github.io/book/commands/bytes_index-of.md

 ## Parameters

  -  `pattern`: the pattern to find index of
- -  `...rest`: optionally returns index of pattern in string by column paths
+ -  `...rest`: for a data structure input, find the indexes at the given cell paths
  -  `--all`: returns all matched index
  -  `--end`: search from the end of the binary